chinamike65/hugo-tuolesi/content/book3/book3en.md

 For example, being able to have a cup of water to drink is because of the blessing of drinking this cup of water, this is the cause.

 When someone is scolded or beaten, it is because of their own bad karma in the past.
-The person who beats and scolds them is fate, and being beaten and scolded is the result.
+The person who beats and scolds them is karma, and being beaten and scolded is the result.

 To respect cause and effect, we must recognize cause and effect, and we must recognize karma.